rust-lang/this-week-in-rust/content/2023-04-26-this-week-in-rust.md

 Date: 2023-04-26
 Category: This Week in Rust

-This is a test! and welcome to another issue of *This Week in Rust*!
+This is a test two! and welcome to another issue of *This Week in Rust*!
 [Rust](https://www.rust-lang.org/) is a programming language empowering everyone to build reliable and efficient software.
 This is a weekly summary of its progress and community.
 Want something mentioned?
 Tag us at [@ThisWeekInRust](https://twitter.com/ThisWeekInRust) on Twitter or [@ThisWeekinRust](https://mastodon.social/@thisweekinrust) on mastodon.social, or [send us a pull request](https://github.com/rust-lang/this-week-in-rust).